Kachow2323/SwerveTesting2024-KC/README.md

-# MAXSwerve Java Template v202(4).1
+# MAXSwerve Java Template v202(4).1 - Swerve Testing 2024 Docs

 See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.

 ## Description

-A template project for an FRC swerve drivetrain that uses REV MAXSwerve Modules.
+A edited template project used for experimentation and testing of the MAXSwerve Modules during the 2024 season.
+This project is configured for usage in conjuction with the NavX Gyro (AHRS).
+Check template pull requests for NavX changes.

 ## Prerequisites